slipstream000/Fortnite-External/README.md

 EXTERNAL / YOU NEED YOUR OWN DRIVER FOR IT TO WORK.
 IF YOU DON'T WANT TO CREATE THE DRIVER YOUSELF, YOU CAN ORDER IT FROM ME
 ```

+・ Source Shows work to make sure I'm legit and you can trust it.
+You can contact discord to place an order.

 ***
   <p align="center">
     <a href="https://discord.com/users/943374631644045363">